 Of the large number of students who attempt four-year college study, only twenty-five percent have met the ACT readiness benchmarks on all four subjects.
 A very sad state of affairs, indeed.
 In an average classroom, 28–40 percent want remedial classes.
 When a higher education lacks this, there is a dip in the student’s performance, which becomes a major reason for students to pull out.
 Students should be routed with a solid learning management system that includes polls, notifications, quizzes, assessments, and rubrics.

 The conflict of interest between home, job, and study can cause a breach in education.
 This scene is most common among all departments of education, community colleges, and state universities.
 To back up their education students join part-time jobs.
 The Labour Market Outcomes of Young Dropouts statistics proved that 1 in 3 students dropped out due to the imbalance between work and college.
-Unable to maintain the stress the work-study gave, they dropout.
+Unable to maintain the stress the work-study gave, they drop out.

 Completion of higher education becomes an ordeal for the above-said reasons.
 If not addressed adequately by campus management, these reasons might lead to a significant decrease in student retention.
 This wakes up colleges and universities to discuss college student retention crucially.
 Might look like a thorn in one’s side.
 Fret not, to read one of our blogs on how to improve student retention in higher education. can help you arrive at an idea on how to boost student retention.
 The result cannot be overnight, but yes retention rates can be curbed down and issues can be straightened up.
 Learning communities are budding, aiming to increase college completion rates.